laujonat/ssr-react-express-typescript-boilerplate/README.md

-# Actualy SSR Typescript React w/ Flask API Boilerplate
+# An Actual SSR Typescript React w/ Flask API Boilerplate

-Not reinventing the wheel here, but I had a difficult time finding a version of this without too much fancy configuration going on.
+Not reinventing the wheel here, but I had a difficult time finding a SSR solution without fancy configuration.
-This is a SSR Typescript React boilerplate served from an Express web server.
+This is a SSR Typescript React boilerplate served from a Express Node web server.
 Not fully configured, but Flask would be intended to serve API endpoints.

 ### Web server Typescript Compilation:
-1) Output is specified in `tsconfig.json` to build transpiled Javascript into `build/dist`
+1) Output is specified in `tsconfig.json`.
+This will build transpiled Javascript into `build/dist`.
-2) `server/index.ts` is the server entry file serves static DOM skeleton on compilation
+2) `server/index.ts` is the server entry file and will serve static DOM skeleton on compilation.
 3) `client/index.ts` will render a React component with hydrate `ReactDOM.hydrate` onto the static template file.
 (You should use React streams)

 Still having some issues with TS transpiling, good luck.